EyeBallTank/PROJECT-NORTUBEL-main-ish/README.md

 Done (Even if it could be better):
 * MAIN/PAUSE MENU'S: They exist and have basic features (Start/resume the game, quit game, fullscreen/window options and sound/music settings); Both still need work because of either missing features or needing tweaks and fixes; Aesthetic/art style is also worth considering.
 * CHECKPOINT SYSTEM: It works on both characters; It essentially "drags" a character to the right spot.
 Had to create "spawn" scenes as well so the characters have somewhere else to respawn when it's not a checkpoint.
-* SCENE CHANGER: Levels/scenes can change and there's an animation when the transition happens.
+* SCENE CHANGER: Levels/scenes can change and there's an animation when the transition happens; The end level Door also has an export var for the next level instead of using a specific script.
 * BASIC PLAYER MOVEMENT: You can move left/right and jump; Even got a "jump buffer" kinda.
 * COMPANION FOLLOWER STATE: It can chase the player with basic AI/platformer movement and only jump if they're under the Player's Y axis; If they're close enough to the Player, they can simply stop; Their running speed is slower than the Player's.
 * COMPANION IDLE STATE: In case you want the Companion to stand still; It also has gravity physics.